 - Legal strategies for reducing inequality, including policies affecting labor, competition, access to housing, healthcare, and other public services, as well as personal, corporate and public debt relief.

-To learn more about conference, view the conference website.
+To learn more about conference, view the Fourth Conference on Law and Macroeconomics Program [PDF 675KB] or visit the conference website.

 Co-hosts for the conference include, in addition to the Bank of England and Queen Mary University of London (Professor Rosa Lastra, CCLS):